MasteryEducation/SecuritiesExamsMastery.ca/content/csc/4/5/index.md

 - [ ] Providing profitability for commercial banks.
 - [x] Maintaining price stability and supporting economic growth.

-> **Explanation:** The Bank of Canada’s main objectives are to keep inflation within a target range (usually 1%–3%) and to support stable, sustainable economic growth.
+> **Explanation:**( The Bank of Canada’s main objectives are to keep inflation within a target range (usually 1%–3%) and to support stable, sustainable economic growth.)

----

 ### When the Bank of Canada lowers its key policy rate, which of the following typically occurs?
 - [x] Borrowing costs fall, stimulating economic activity.